 New feathers grow from specialized pockets of epidermal and dermal cells called follicles.
 The new feather grows rapidly, and toward the end of its growth, the basal cell forms a simple cylindrical calamus that anchors the follicle’s mature feather.
 The emerging feather then pushes its predecessor out of the follicle.

 The transformation of soft epidermal tissue into a hard, durable structure is the last phase of feather growth.
 A major shift in the cell function causes the next feather to fill with keratin.
 As the process of keratinization ceases in the oldest outermost feather cells, the sheath encasing the young feather cracks, allowing the keratinized feather tips to emerge and the barb to unfold.
 The pulp, the core of living cells and blood vessels, is then reabsorbed by the follicle, rendering the completed new feather inert.
 The follicle grips the feather at the calamus by a combination of muscular tightening and friction.
-Substantial force is required to pull a feather from their grips.
+Substantial force is required to pull a feather from its grips.

-Feathers are unique to birds and are essential for insulation, aerodynamic power necessary for flight, and communication among members of the same species.
+Feathers are unique to birds and are essential for insulation, aerodynamic power necessary for flight, and communication among the same species.
 Bird feathers are used as a camouflage cover to avoid detection by predators.
 Birds have developed feathers for sound production, tactile sensation, organ protection, and courtship display.

 - Bonser, R.; Saker, L.; Jeronimidis, G. (2004).
 “Toughness anisotropy in feather keratin.”
 Journal of Materials Science.
 39 (8): 2895–2896.